 On February 18, 2011, the AAMS claimed from Codere Network a further €2.7 million in penalties relating to Codere Network's alleged failure to provide minimum service levels, specifically with respect to interconnection issues (the "fourth AAMS penalty").
 On June 9 and October 28, 2011, Codere Network and the other concessionaires challenged the fourth AAMS penalty before the AAMS.
 On February 29, 2012, Codere Network was notified that the AAMS had rejected the challenge and decided to impose the fourth penalty.
-Codere Network and the other concessionaires will bring an appeal before the TAR Lazio against the AAMS decision.
+On April 29, 2012, Codere Network and the other concessionaires challenged the fourth AAMS penalty in the first instance before the TAR Lazio.
+On May 23, 2012, the TAR Lazio suspended the effects of the fourth AAMS penalty and scheduled the date of the ruling on February 20, 2013.
+As of the date of this Report, the TAR Lazio has not yet published the ruling.

 With respect to the CdC Letter, Codere Network filed a defense motion before the CdC in 2007 claiming that the penalties were not owed, which motion was rejected by the CdC in March, 2008.
-An appeal before the Italian Suprema de Cassazione ("Court of Cassation") initiated by Codere Network and the other affected concessionaires, seeking to clarify the calculation of penalties claimed in the CdC Letter and challenging the jurisdiction of the CdC, was rejected in December 2009.
+An appeal before the Italian Suprema de Cassazione (Court of Cassation) initiated by Codere Network and the other affected concessionaires, seeking to clarify the calculation of penalties claimed in the CdC Letter and challenging the jurisdiction of the CdC, was rejected in December 2009.
 In October 2010, at the request of Codere Network and the other concessionaires, the CdC commissioned Digit S.p.A., a technical consultancy company, to prepare a technical report on the causes for the late activation of the network and interconnection problems for which Codere Network and the other concessionaires were allegedly responsible.
 On October 10, 2011, Digit S.p.A. submitted the technical report, which disputed the alleged noncompliance by the concessionaires.
 On November 24, 2011, the trial on the merits of the penalties claimed in the CdC Letter was held before the CdC.
 On February 17, 2012, contrary to expectations, the Regional Section of the CdC ruled against all 10 AWP network concessionaires, including Codere Network.
-The ruling sentenced the concessionaires to pay a total of €2.5 billion, of which Codere Network is liable for €15 million plus interest.
+The ruling sentenced the concessionaires to pay a total of €2.5 billion, of which Codere Network is liable for €115 million plus interest.